 Tunnels 3 and 4 are further northeast but under the surface of Lake McClure most of the time.
 When the water levels drop in the fall, it is sometimes possible to walk to them.
 (When the railroad was in operation, the normal lake level was at elevation 707 feet.
-The Merced Irrigation District has a website which provides current lake levels; it is the second table on that website.
-The tracks were about 40 feet above the high lake level so access to the tunnels is cut off when the lake level reaches about elevation 750 feet.)
+The tracks were about 40 feet above the high lake level so access to the tunnels is cut off when the lake level reaches about elevation 750 feet.

 To reach the tunnels when water levels are low enough, continue east toward McClure Point Recreational Area and drive down the hill to the boat ramp.
 If the water level is low enough, the roadbed for the railroad will be visible and you can walk to Tunnel 3 which will be to the left and visible from the roadway down to the boat ramp.
 If you walk through Tunnel 3, you can reach Tunnel 4 close by.